 • Some studies suggest that higher crime areas are also less physically active.
 Such findings, however, have also been refuted.
-Often older neighborhoods with many "urbanist" features are exactly the types of urban form relied on to foster transportation-related physical activity (Hoehner et al. 2005).
+Often older neighborhoods with many "urbanist" features but higher crime or perceived crime are exactly the types of urban form relied on to foster transportation-related physical activity (Hoehner et al. 2005).